yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

-What makes a country economical great
+What makes a country economically great
 ================
 Rtists
 2019/10/26